 Medication errors by caregivers can happen, particularly in busy nursing care facilities.
 Check to make sure that the facility has the proper medications for your loved one along with the correct schedule for taking it.
 Leave a medication schedule with the manager as well as with your loved one so that caregivers can verify the medications.

 If you or a loved one suffered an injury due to a medical mistake you may be entitled to compensation.
-Contact The Bader Law Firm today to schedule a consultation to discuss your case.
+Contact Bader Scott Injury Lawyers today to schedule a consultation to discuss your case.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.